Determining Your Assignment

 Our assignment process takes into account your preferences, your qualifications and schedule, and where there is a need for Teach For America teachers:

-You provide your preferences when you apply and rank the regions, subjects, and grade levels in which you would like to teach.
+You provide your preferences when you are invited to a final interview and rank the regions, subjects, and grade levels you would like to teach.

 Qualifications and Coursework Requirements